cosmos/ibc/spec/ics-005-port-allocation/README.md

 ## Synopsis

-This standard specifies the port allocation system by which modules can bind to uniquely named ports, allocated by the IBC handler, from and to which channels can then be opened, and which can be transferred or later released by the module which originally bound to them and then reused.
+This standard specifies the port allocation system by which modules can bind to uniquely named ports allocated by the IBC handler.
+Ports can then be used to open channels and can be transferred or later released by the module which originally bound to them.

 ### Motivation

 The interblockchain communication protocol is designed to facilitate module-to-module traffic, where modules are independent, possibly mutually distrusted, self-contained elements of code executing on sovereign ledgers.
-In order to provide the desired end-to-end semantics, the IBC handler must permission channels to particular modules, and for convenience they should be addressable by name.
+In order to provide the desired end-to-end semantics, the IBC handler must permission channels to particular modules.
 This specification defines the *port allocation and ownership* system which realises that model.

 Conventions may emerge as to what kind of module logic is bound to a particular port name, such as "bank" for fungible token handling or "staking" for interchain collateralisation.
 This is analogous to port 80's common use for HTTP servers — the protocol cannot enforce that particular module logic is actually bound to conventional ports, so